caseydriscoll/patched_up_dashboard/readme.txt

 == Changelog ==

+= 0.4.3 =
+Fixes 'No photo preview if no original photo' with empty image if none set

 = 0.4.2 =

-Fixes "Theme options updated" text and adds link to dashboard
+Fixes 'Theme options updated' text and adds link to dashboard

 = 0.4.1 =
 Fixes 'Image size is wrong if previous image was small (change attr?)'

 = 0.4.0 =
 Adds background image preview.
 Will need tweaking.

 = 0.3.1 =
 Tweaks visual aesthetics.

 = 0.3.0 =
 Adds jQuery ui tabs.
 Will need tweaking.

 = 0.2.0 =
 Adds minimal login page customization

 = 0.1.3 =
 Refactors 'background' to 'dashboard' options

 = 0.1.2 =
 Sets up navigation and login sections

 = 0.1.1 =
 User can now add custom css

 = 0.1.0 =
 User can now upload image and saving using options

 = 0.0.2 =
 Adds admin menu and sample page with heading

 = 0.0.1 =
 Initialize readme and plugin

 == Todo ==